Roboy/ravestate/modules/raveboard/schema/README.md

 ⚠️ Do not confuse `state` and `status`!

+#### Output message

+This message is sent to the frontend, when output is received (`raw:out` property value changes):

+#### Input message

+This message us sent from the frontend to the backend, when the user types dialog input.
+The backend writes the

 ### Sample message sequence

 #### Message 0: A spike (id 0) is instantiated